utopia-linux-project/utopia-linux-project/UTOPICS.md

 Block 1 contains general punctuation and symbols.
 Blocks 2-127 each contain the characters for a particular writing system.

+Blocks 128-177 are reserved for future expansion.

-Blocks 128-137 are a "Private Use Area" (PUA), where the codepoints are deliberately unassigned and unreserved.
+Blocks 178-187 are a "Private Use Area" (PUA), where the codepoints are deliberately unassigned and unreserved.
 Outside of the PUA, all unassigned codepoints are reserved for future expansion.

-Blocks 138-187 are reserved for future expansion.

 Block 188 contains control characters and other special characters that are not part of any particular writing system.